romankurnovskii/romankurnovskii.github.io/content/docs/algorithms-101/_index.en.md

 1. open task
 2. read
 3. first thoughts
-4. spent 15 minutes on coding
+4. spend 15 minutes on coding
 5. finished or not, read hints
-6. spent 10 minutes on fixing if needed
+6. spend 10 minutes on fixing if needed
 7. read solution, discussions
 8. if there is a new algo, read theory the rest of first hour, practice
 9. code from scratch with comments/code snippets